-These are the number of tests for COVID-19 performed on patients that have no symptoms of COVID-19 (no fever, no cough, no difficulty breathing, etc.).
+These are the number of tests for COVID-19 performed on patients that have no symptoms of COVID-19 (no fever, no cough, no difficulty breathing, etc.), or patients who are symptomatic but only desire to be tested.
 They are performed on people who have may have had exposure to COVID-19, are entering a congregate setting, or are going to be admitted to the hospital.

-Number of Pharmacy Prescription Pick-ups at San Simon, 2020
+Number of Pharmacy Prescription Pick-ups at San Simon, 2020/2021

-Some data are missing the month October 2020
+Some data are missing the month of December